 Reporting Test Results

 Parents have the responsibility of submitting test results to LBL ESD.
 Standardized achievement test results reported to the LBL ESD must include the following information:

 - The tester’s name, contact information, and qualification statement

-Testers often have their own test score report form, but if not scores may be reported using this achievement test scores form.
-If any of essential test information is incomplete or unclear to the LBL ESD Home School staff, the parents or tester will be contacted and requested to provide further information.
-Test results will not be accepted until all required information is clearly provided.
+If any of this information is incomplete or unclear to the LBL ESD Home School office staff, the parents or tester will be contacted and requested to provide further information.

 High School Level Students

-A high school level home school students are not able to substitute other tests – GED, SAT, ACT, etc. for an approved home school test which are defined in OAR 581-021-0026(1)(a).
-Students pursing a GED or High School Diploma are not released from regular home school testing requirements until LBL ESD receives written verification that the student has been awarded the certificate.
+High school level home school students are not able to substitute other tests – GED, SAT, ACT, etc. for an approved home school test which are defined in OAR 581-021-0026(1)(a).